predohenr/mergiraf-semi/doc/src/usage.md

 $ git config --global core.attributesfile ~/.gitattributes
 ```

-Then, you also need to specify for which sorts of files this merge driver should be used.
-Add the following lines to your global `~/.gitattributes` file:
+Then, add the following line to your global `~/.gitattributes` file:
 ```
 * merge=mergiraf
 ```

-If you would like to enable Mergiraf for select languages, you can add them individually, such as with:
+If you would like to enable Mergiraf for select languages, you can add them individually instead, such as with:
 ```
 *.py merge=mergiraf
 *.java merge=mergiraf